neelima1243/CAPTCHA-GENERATOR-USING-HTML-CSS-JAVASCRIPT-MONGODB/README.md

 ####CSS
-The styling of the CAPTCHA generator is defined in 'styles.css':
+The styling of the CAPTCHA generator is defined in 'style.css':
 * {
     padding: 0;
     margin: 0;